open-telemetry/oteps/text/0225-configuration.md

 The method returns a `Configuration` model that has been validated.
 This API *MAY* return an error or raise an exception, whichever is idiomatic to the implementation for the following reasons:

 * file doesn't exist or is invalid
-* configuration parsed is invalid
+* configuration parsed is invalid according to schema

 #### Python Parse example